Meeting Time: July 19, 2021 at 1:30pm HST

 • Default_avatar

-Dr Jennifer Salisbury about 3 years ago
+Dr Jennifer Salisbury over 3 years ago

 Affordable Housing Committee, reviewing this 264 page report, I believe you may have overlooked three critical assumptions that render this study irrelevant.
 Item 1: On page 12 you list the team members contributing to the report with only ONE "contractor"; this person could not be verified by name given in the report.
 Further, where are the developers contributing to this plan?
 I would like to know if any team member has contributed any funds - even one dollar - to the housing and/or development on Maui, outside of their primary residence.
 My guess is that the answer is none.
 Item 2: Page 20 includes assumptions.
 Sadly, you are missing the biggest assumption of all: that Maui County Council actually WANTS to contribute to solve the housing problem.
 Based on my years as a part of a general contractor duo, a commercial and residential developer, and as an active construction industry supporter, I see the Council saying words that get them elected which include "affordable housing".
 However, when it comes to action, you will see that this now re-elected council is actual negative in the housing it is providing.
 The omitted assumption of Council support is quite critical.
 Item 3: Page 61 is the action plan for moving forward in the first year on this plan.
 Unfortunately, in the first 30 days is a review with Council to find "areas of consensus".
 Let me help you with this one: there are none.